 The best interest of the game and fairness are top priorities in decision-making.
-Unusual circumstances occasionally dictate that decisions in the interest of fairness take priority over technical rules.
+Unusual circumstances occasionally dictate that common-sense decisions in the interest of fairness take priority over technical rules.
 Floor decisions are final.

 2: Player Responsibilities

 Players should verify registration data and seat assignments, verify they’re dealt the correct number of cards before SA occurs, protect their hands, make their intentions clear, follow the action, act in turn with proper terminology and gestures, defend their right to act, keep cards visible and chips correctly stacked, remain at the table with a live hand, table all cards properly when competing at showdown, speak up if they see a mistake, play in a timely manner, call for a clock when warranted, transfer tables promptly, follow one player to a hand, know and comply with the rules, practice proper etiquette, inform the house if they see or experience discriminatory or offensive behavior, and generally contribute to an orderly event where all players feel welcome.

 3: Official Terminology and Gestures

 5: Electronic Devices and Communication

 Players may not talk on a phone at the table.
 Ring tones, music, etc. should be inaudible to others.
 Betting apps and charts should not be used by players with live hands.
 Other devices, tools, photography, videography, and communication must not create a nuisance, delay the game or create competitive advantage and are subject to house and gaming regulations.
 Violations of this paragraph may be subject to penalties in Rule 71.

 6: Official Language